 The second section of the report provides design options for the Project Sponsors to consider in determining a compensation structure for Navigators.
-A challenge facing all states is how to pay for the mandatory Navigator program feature, (this report does not address how the Navigator payments would be funded).
+A challenge facing all states is how to pay for the mandatory Navigator program feature (this report does not address how the Navigator payments would be funded).
 This section of the report provides a review of pay for enrollment compensation options and a recommended approach based on projected enrollment, overall costs, quality assurance, and access to target markets.

-The proposed pay for enrollment Navigator compensation model would pay a fixed per application fee for a successful enrollment activity and a lower per application fee for renewals.
+The proposed pay for enrollment Navigator compensation model would pay a fixed per application fee for a successful enrollment activity and a no compensation for renewals.
 Another option would be to only compensate Navigators for the initial enrollment and not for renewals.
-The fee for enrollment payment structure can be designed to incentivize enrollment relative to no compensation by offering a nominal fee, fully cover the cost of employing a Navigator through a moderate fee structure or aggressively incentivize enrollment by offering a more substantive per enrollment fee.
+The fee for enrollment payment structure can be designed to incentivize enrollment relative to no compensation by offering a nominal fee, cover some or most of the cost of employing a Navigator through a moderate fee structure or aggressively incentivize enrollment by offering a more substantive per enrollment fee.
+The Project Sponsors considered three per application fees: \$29; \$58 and \$87 per successful application resulting in enrollment in a Qualified Health Plan.
+A \$25 per renewal and no compensation for renewals were also considered.